infonomic/redux-saga-router-docs/docs/routes.md

     template: L.ModuleName.list, // Location name defined in locations.js for this module
     title: 'Module Name',
     requiresAuth: true, // Access option
-    saga: sagas.fetchList, // Saga provided here will be fired on component mount.
+    saga: sagas.fetchList, // A Saga provided here will be dispatched on route navigate.
 Check next section for more info about sagas
     components: {
       main: ModuleNameList, // Component that will be rendered under this route },